🍋 Lemonade Frequently Asked Questions

 Model compatibility depends on your system's RAM, VRAM, and NPU availability.
 The actual file size varies significantly between models due to different quantization techniques and architectures.

-• Add a custom model manually via the Lemonade Server Model Manager's "Add a Model" interface.
+- Add a custom model manually via the app's "Add a Model" interface or the CLI pull command.

-4. Is there a script or tool to convert models to hybrid format?
+5. Is there a script or tool to convert models to Ryzen AI NPU format?

 Yes, there's a guide on preparing your models for Ryzen AI NPU: